Freedom of panorama: Controversies and criticism

-Freedom of panorama remains a contentious issue in many European countries, with Politico's Spillane et al. (2016) remarking that it reveals "national, ideological and even generational divisions" within the continent with respect to the governance of their digital future.
+Freedom of panorama remains a contentious issue in many European countries.
+Politico remarked that the issue had "national, ideological and even generational divisions" within the continent with respect to the governance of their digital future.
 During the European Parliament debate in 2015 concerning the regulation of the panorama exception within the region, former French MEP Jean-Marie Cavada denounced former German MEP Felix Reda who had proposed making freedom of panorama a law in the region.
 Cavada accused Reda of "leading the offensive to allow US monopolies, such as Facebook and Wikipedia, to escape paying copyrights".

 In the Asia–Pacific region, Jonathan Barrett, a senior lecturer at Victoria University of Wellington's School of Accounting and Commercial Law, criticized the liberal models of freedom of panorama adopted by several countries in the region.
 These models - influenced by British heritage (covering buildings and sculptures), US heritage (covering buildings only), and Chinese/Malaysian practices (covering buildings and public art) - do not restrict the commercial or lucrative use of relevant works.
 Barrett argued that these liberal models disadvantage indigenous communities in the region and cited the case of the stock image website Alamy, which failed to appropriately credit Ra Vincent as the author of Wai-titi Landing in the images of the New Zealand sculpture hosted on the platform.
 He suggested the implementation of an "Asian Pacific Copyright Code" to standardize freedom of panorama rules across the region.
 This regional law would eliminate distinctions between two-dimensional and three-dimensional works and prohibit the commercial use of any works in public spaces without permission from the authors or their guardians.
 Barrett argued that such a region-wide measure would help prevent what he described as "offensive reproductions".
 With regard to non-profit organizations such as the Wikimedia Foundation, Barrett argued that they should be permitted to display non-commercially licensed images of such works in public spaces for the purpose of educating and entertaining readers, without compromising the authors' rights, in accordance with the principle outlined in Article 9(2) of the Berne Convention.